 Argentina lies at the heart of the American hemisphere's history of global migration booms of the mid-nineteenth to early twentieth century: by 1910, one of every three Argentine residents was an immigrant—twice the demographic impact that the United States experienced in the boom period.
-In this context, some 140,000 Ottoman Syrians came to Argentina prior to World War I, and over the following decades, Middle Eastern communities, institutions, and businesses dotted the landscape of Argentina from bustling Buenos Aires to its most remote frontiers.
+In this context, some one hundred and forty thousand Ottoman Syrians came to Argentina prior to World War I, and over the following decades Middle Eastern communities, institutions, and businesses dotted the landscape of Argentina from bustling Buenos Aires to Argentina's most remote frontiers.

 About the author